MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-create-player.md

 # Writing a custom Holographic Remoting player app

-If you're new to Holographic Remoting, you may want to [read our overview].
+If you're new to Holographic Remoting, you may want to [read our overview](../advanced-concepts/holographic-remoting-overview.md).

 > [!IMPORTANT]
 > This document describes the creation of a custom player application for HoloLens 2.
 Custom players written for HoloLens 2 are not compatible with remote applications written for HoloLens 1.
 This implies that both applications must use NuGet package version **2.x.x**.